 Advanced Memoir: From First Sentence to Resolution

-This class is designed for writers who have already explored the basics of memoir and are ready to tackle the challenges of longer excerpts and full-length manuscripts.
+This class is designed for writers who are ready to tackle the challenges of longer excerpts and full-length manuscripts.
 Over the course of 10 weeks, we will look at how to start a full manuscript, how to conceptualize and write “critical chapters,” and how to use/write a resolution in memoir when it must reflect real life.
 We will also look at the importance of Truth in memoir.
 When is it okay to fill in gaps, cut or combine characters, or or speed up narrative to write an entertaining scene or narrative?
 You will learn the advanced technique of creating a contract between you, the author, and your reader, look at expanding your memoir beyond the the personal (the “I”), and practice incorporating the world surrounding your story using scene, research, and detail.

 How it works: